We listened to feedback on the needs of the people we work for, and our key stakeholders, when we renewed our vision and strategy in 2021.

-Our strategy Investing in our futures seeks to build on our journey to excellence and what we have achieved so far.
+Our strategy Your Home, Your Community, Your Future seeks to build on our journey to excellence and what we have achieved so far.

 It will deliver strategic outcomes and priorities which reflect the current and future needs of the people we work for and our key stakeholders.
 This includes:

 - enabling people to live more independent lives through innovative use of technology;

 - delivering increasingly personalised services which reflect current demand and future demographic changes.

 We want to play a key role, as an innovator and valued partner, in transforming the care environment through developing our sector-leading approach of highly personalised services, with the person in control at every stage of their journey.
 We call this Our W.E Care approach.

 W.E.
 Care is based on a five-segment customer model with the focus on wellness not illness.
 We look at what people can do, not what they can’t.
 Every individual’s care package is co-created with them and remains highly flexible, adapting as their needs evolve and their support requirements change.

 Our strategy is underpinned by a strong funding base.
 We already pay all of our staff the Living Wage - one of the few care organisations in Scotland to do this.